 - Data Protection Act requests for access to personal records held by NSAI

 The NSAI is committed to best practice structure, processes and systems that support the successful operation of duties in an ethical, accountable, transparent and effective manner.
 NSAI has a documented quality assurance system and is certified to ISO 9001 standard throughout its operations.

 The NSAI Board is made up of a maximum of 13 members including the CEO, two staff representatives and one Departmental official.

 The Board is responsible for governance of the Authority and guiding NSAI’s strategic direction.
-The Board reports to the Minister for Business, Enterprise and Innovation.
+The Board reports to the Minister for Business, Employment and Retail.

 Further information on the current Board can be found on the NSAI website at NSAI Board.